-My husband, Brandon, and I have our fair share of bad habits.
-It drives me insane that he won’t make the bed and leaves the bathroom sink wet.
-It annoys him that I tend to oversleep and don’t put my dirty clothes in the hamper.
-Are our habits frustrating?
-Yes.
-Are they divorce-worthy?
+Brandon and I have our fair share of bad habits.
+I mean, it drives me absolutely insane that he won’t make the bed and leaves the bathroom sink wet after he shaves.
+It annoys him that I tend to oversleep and for some reason can’t manage to put my dirty clothes in the hamper even though it’s literally sitting right inside my closet door.
+Are our bad habits frustrating?
+Absolutely, 100%.
+Are toxic habits that could potentially ruin your marriage?
 No. I would never divorce my husband because he doesn’t make the bed and I sure hope he wouldn’t divorce me because I sleep in on the weekends.
 Those just aren’t habits that are capable of killing a marriage (right??
-I mean, no one divorces over not putting clothes in the hamper, do they?) and they are habits that we were both well aware of before we ever got married.
+I mean, no one divorces over not putting clothes in the hamper, do they?) and they are bad habits that we were both well aware of before we ever got married.

-While I doubt that those habits could destroy a marriage there are five habits that could and I’m sharing them with you today.
+While I doubt that those habits could ruin your marriage there are five bad habits that absolutely could and I’m sharing them with you today.

 Disclosure: This post includes affiliate links which help support Honey & Pine